About the Institute for Advancement of Justice and Human Rights

 By admission of a distinguished legal scholar who, in 2017, resigned as a prominent 7th Circuit federal judge in protest, self-represented litigants are treated by judges as “a kind of trash not worth the time”.
 In a study beginning in 2018, measurements of 10 representative state and federal courts over a period exceeding seven years, including review of historical legal cases, provide the statistical prediction that every court in the United States deprives pro se litigants of Justice by degrees or altogether, and every judge violates human rights.
 Statistics predict that such litigants will be subjected to increasingly cruel, inhuman, and degrading treatment in every court and will be punished by judges without lawful justification, violating substantive Justice.
 Within the records of judicial treatment of pro se litigants are found fact patterns that report severe pain and suffering induced by courts, and intentional acts by judges that violate human rights principles and treaties.

-Disabled people, in particular, are told that justice awaits them in courtrooms—if only they can perform.
+Disabled people, in particular, are told that justice awaits them in courtrooms—if only they can perform as a judge expects.
 For many with invisible disabilities, the very act of adversarial participation without meaningful accommodation is not neutral, but neurologically and psychologically traumatic.
-The judicial treatment of disabled litigants, particularly those with invisible disabilities, deviates radically from what ordinary people expect from the courts, and reasonable people would find cruel, inhuman, and degrading, which disability laws identify as discriminatory.
+The judicial treatment of disabled litigants, particularly those with invisible disabilities, deviates radically from what ordinary people expect from the courts.
+Reasonable people would find their treatment cruel, inhuman, and degrading, and disability laws identify their treatment as being discriminatory.
+Society does not hear about their treatment because the courts silence them and conceal the prohibited acts as lawful sanctions.
 While courts promise disability accommodations, judges do not provide accommodations or human rights to disabled litigants according to controlling laws.
 Many pro se litigants develop injury and disability as a result of their judicial treatment, become unequal in opportunity for success in litigation to their opponent, and are assured of injustice in the courts.
 Unethical attorneys exploit this systemic policy of non-compliance with human rights and the structural inequality in due process for unjust gain, and injustice.
 The study confirms that there is NO domestic mechanism for relief, remedy or punishment of these prohibited acts.

-In order to address the non-compliance, and to address prohibited conduct that is promoted and enacted by the judicial branch of government, one approach is for the People to systemically review the conduct by judges and the orders and decisions by courts throughout the United States, and provide reporting and analysis based on standards that would be respected by international human rights experts and Special Rapporteurs, by legal scholars and academics, by objective, scientifc and intellectual standards in diverse fields including medicine, psychology, sociology and others, and most importantly, respected by the ordinary reasonable person whose innate sense of justice is the litmus for legitimacy of judges and courts.
+In order to address the non-compliance, and to address prohibited conduct that is promoted and enacted by the judicial branch of government, one approach is for the People to systemically review the conduct by judges and the orders and decisions by courts throughout the United States, and provide reporting and analysis based on standards that would be respected by international human rights experts and Special Rapporteurs, by legal scholars and academics, by use of objective, scientific and intellectual standards in diverse fields including medicine, psychology, sociology and others, and most importantly, respected by the ordinary reasonable person whose innate sense of justice is the litmus for legitimacy of judges and courts.
 As the American Bar Association reported in its president's letter to the US Supreme Court in 2023, that court's lowest legitimacy in history required correction.
 Legitimacy is the social basis for trust in our judges and courts, and as judicial ethics codes make very clear, without the People's trust, courts cannot and must not function.
 Therefore, the People's ever-increasing mistrust in our justice system must be addressed by the People's initiative in the continuing absence of judicial reform.
-By leveraging free speech and by oversight of our courts and judges through research and investigation, an independent NGO could provide a mirror to judges reflecting their conduct and adjudication, and inform them of issues.
-Through discourse that invites thought and response, this NGO could achieve the elevation of judicial standards and education on laws that are discarded and deprecated, and therefore causing injustice and injury to litigants in our courts.
+By leveraging free speech and by oversight of our courts and judges through research and investigation, an independent NGO and NHRI could provide a mirror to judges reflecting their conduct and adjudication, and inform them of issues.
+Through discourse that invites thought and response, this NGO (Non-Government Organization), which is designed to be an NHRI (National Human Rights Institution), could achieve the elevation of judicial standards and education on laws that are discarded and deprecated, and therefore causing injustice and injury to litigants in our courts.

 Our Mission